Faith Hill Demands Mississippi Change State Flag: It's a 'Direct Symbol of Terror'

-Mississippi-born country singer Faith Hill on Thursday called on her home state to change its flag, claiming it’s “a direct symbol of terror for our Black brothers and sisters.”
+Country singer and Mississippi native Faith Hill on Thursday called on her home state to change its flag, claiming it’s “a direct symbol of terror for our Black brothers and sisters.”
 Hill’s plea comes amid growing calls to alter the flag’s design due to its Confederate battle emblem.

 “To the Mississippi legislature: It’s time to change the state flag,” Faith wrote on Twitter.
 “I am a proud MS girl and I love my home state.
 When I think of Mississippi, I think of my mom and dad, the church I grew up in, high school football, and where I fell in love with music.”